 Many who struggle with addiction are also challenged with mental health issues.
 Drug and alcohol use can often be a way of self-medicating depression, anxiety, and a variety of other co-occurring disorders.
 For others, depression and anxiety can be attributed to the effects of substance abuse on the brain, along with the cumulative damage and loss caused by addiction.
 Trauma and abuse issues can also be factors in substance dependence.
 Whatever the cause of mental challenges, addiction recovery can be very challenging if these issues are not identified and treated.

 Effects of a Co-Occurring Disorder

-The effects of an untreated co-occurring disorder can be profound and widespread on every aspect of an individual’s life.
-As the individual struggles to cope with both mental disorders and addiction, s/he is more at risk for the following:
+The effects of an untreated co-occurring disorder can be profound and widespread on every aspect of an individual's life.
+As the individual struggles to cope with both mental disorders and addiction, they are more at risk for the following:

 - Family strife: including alienation and confrontation, divorce, loss of custody